By Bob Buday

 - Approach to doing the work.

 We refer to a firm’s unique insights, client experiences, client results, and approach on a particular business issue, collectively, as its “point of view.”
 A point of view is the embodiment of the firm’s best thinking on an issue.
-A well-developed point of view demonstrates a firm’s unique, proven expertise for resolving a critical business issue, and thus is important for attracting clients and creating or enhancing a consulting firm’s image as a “thought leader.”
+A well-developed point of view demonstrates a firm’s unique, proven expertise for resolving a critical business issue, and thus is important for attracting clients and creating or enhancing a firm’s image as a “thought leader.”